Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Numerical Experiments

-In Fig.~\ref{fig.sparsity}, we demonstrate the sparsity of the final solution returned by the mixed $\ell_1/\ell_2$ algorithm \cite{gsbf}, AIR $\ell_1$- and $\ell_2$-algorithms for solving problems \eqref{f.GS} with different SINR.
+In Fig.~\ref{fig.sparsity}, we depict the sparsity of the final solution returned by mixed $\ell_1/\ell_2$ algorithm, AIR $\ell_1$- and $\ell_2$-algorithms for problems with different SINR.
 The proposed AIR $\ell_1$- and $\ell_2$-algorithms outperform the mixed $\ell_1/\ell_2$ algorithm in promoting the group sparsity.
-And it is witnessed again that the AIR $\ell_1$-algorithm outperforms AIR $\ell_2$-algorithm in the ability of inducing sparse solutions.
+And it is witnessed again that the AIR $\ell_1$-algorithm outperforms AIR $\ell_2$-algorithm in the ability of accurately recovering sparse solutions.